PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

     This formula does not consider new hires as employees.
 The [AIHR](https://www.aihr.com/blog/how-to-calculate-employee-turnover-rate/)
     has a strong argument in favor of excluding new hires when calculating employee turnover.
-The dataset itself, also does not provide any information about new employees joining at any point.
+Also, the dataset does not provide any information about new employees joining at any point.
 Infact, the least time spent at the company is 2 years.
 So, the above formula was appropriate.

     Note: There are other formulas =, like the ANSI proposed formula that includes new hires as employees, as shown in this